monitisexchange/Monitis-Linux-Scripts/M3v3/MonitisMonitorManager/lib/MonitisMonitorManager/Execution/README.md

  * &lt;snmp_hostname&gt; - SNMP hostname to query ("localhost" will be used if unspecified)
  * &lt;snmp_community&gt; - SNMP community to use for query ("public" will be used if unspecified)

+### RemoteCommand.pm (&lt;remote_command&gt; directive)

+Query a remote server using SSH or Telnet.

+Include your command in the configuration:

+ * &lt;remote_command&gt;ls -l /etc | wc -l&lt;/remote_command&gt;

+Few other parameters must be specified:

+ * &lt;protocol&gt; - Protocol to use, currently 'ssh' and 'telnet' are supported
+ * &lt;host&gt; - Hostname to connect to
+ * &lt;username&gt; - Username to use
+ * &lt;password&gt; - Password to use

+Optional parameters:

+ * &lt;port&gt; - Port to use, if unspecified the default port would be used